 The organization in itself, shouldn’t be structured in such a way that only one team is responsible for the whole application.
 There should be different business units each has as many developers as required, responsible for the development and the maintenance of a set of code that belongs to that team.

-Scaling the organization, doesn’t require a a microservices architecture, or a monolithic one, the organization and the teams should be structured around specific domains, allowing to add new business units, and new teams without affecting existing structure.
+Scaling the organization, doesn’t require a microservices architecture, or a monolithic one.
+The organization and the teams should be structured around specific domains, allowing to add new business units, and new teams without affecting existing structure.

 As explained at the start of the article, microservices allows scalibity with an effective cost and resource usage.

 On the other hand, monoliths usually are running on bare metal, or beefy virtual machines.
 To scale a monolith, you need to scale all the modules, which comes at a cost, buying new servers, or paying for expensive VMs.